hashicorp/terraform-provider-aws/website/docs/r/cognito_identity_pool_roles_attachment.markdown

 ## Attributes Reference

-No additional attributes are exported.
+In addition to all arguments above, the following attributes are exported:

+* `id` - The identity pool ID.

 ## Import